← Back to Blog

 This means you’re not responsible for fixing the leaky roof, the outdated electrical, the foundation crack, or the bathroom that hasn’t been updated since 1987.
 You take what you want, leave what you don’t, and walk away.

-The buyer — in this case, us — takes on all of that.
+The buyer takes on all of that.
 We assess the condition, factor the repair costs into our offer, and handle everything after closing.

 If a house in move-in condition would sell for $150,000 on the open market, and it needs $30,000 in repairs, a cash buyer needs to account for those repairs, plus holding costs, plus a margin to make the deal work.
-The offer might come in at $95,000–$110,000 depending on the specifics.
+The offer might come in at $95,000 to $110,000 depending on the specifics.

 That sounds like a big gap.
 But consider what you’re not paying:

-• Agent commissions: typically 5–6% of the sale price
+• Agent commissions: typically 5 to 6 percent of the sale price

 • Repair costs: whatever the house actually needs